A4-Tacks/mindustry_logic_bang_lang/examples/README-en_US.md

 * [`stack.mdtlbl`](./std/stack.mdtlbl) Packaging a stack to simplify common stack operations
 * [`count_loop.mdtlbl`](./std/count_loop.mdtlbl) Generate loop expansion for dynamic count
 * [`timeit.mdtlbl`](./std/timeit.mdtlbl) Test execution lines to measure performance

+## Simple Attempt
+If you feel that Bang language is too complex or does not require the capabilities it provides, you can try some of the additional features of this compiler

+### About Logical Language

+- Rename label: `mindustry_logic_bang_lang in`
+- Convert absolute address into label: `mindustry_logic_bang_lang i`
+- Some simplify variable check: `mindustry_logic_bang_lang l`
+- Extract and build op statements: `mindustry_logic_bang_lang b`

+### About Paren Language
+This is a lightweight logical language extension, that only provides the feature of embedding multiple statement return values into variables

+A simplified version similar to DExp in Bang

+The variable name starting with `$` in parentheses will be treated as the return variable of the current parentheses.

+If the variable name is empty, a new anonymous variable will be created

+For more examples, please refer to [`mini_paren.logic`](./mini_paren.logic)